waynegm/imgNotes/README.md

   * Controls if image will be zoomable
   * Default: true
   * Example - to disble image zooming:
 ```javascript
 $("#image1").imgNotes("option", "zoomable", false);
 ```

 ###onAdd
-  * Callback triggered when a marker/note is added to the widget to allow developers to define their own markers This will happen when notes are imported using the "import" method and when the user clicks on the widget in edit mode Within the callback "this" refers to the imgNotes widget
+  * Callback triggered when a marker/note is added to the widget to allow developers to define their own markers.
+This will happen when notes are imported using the "import" method and when the user clicks on the widget in edit mode.
+Within the callback "this" refers to the imgNotes widget.
   * Default: Inserts a numbered inverted black teardrop image aligned to point at the insertion point
   * Callback Arguments: none
   * Callback Returns: the new marker element
   * Example:
 ```javascript
 $("#image1").imgNotes("option", "onAdd", function() {
 	this.options.vAll = "bottom";